MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_DEMO.md

     ```
 9. In this rule, select the text **"Segoe UI"**.
 10. Change the value to read **"Times New Roman"** and press ENTER.
-11. Verify that Internet Explorer reflects this change to the font on the page.
+11. Verify that Microsoft Edge reflects this change to the font on the page.
 12. In the left pane, expand the **&lt;body&gt;** element, expand the **&lt;article&gt;** element, and then click the first **&lt;section&gt;** element.
 13. In the right pane, verify that the following styles are specified for this section:
     ```css